Follow these tips to make your customers want to return to your store.

-Word-of-mouth promotion: Another reason repeat business is important is that loyal customers often promote your business for free.
-Once a customer has found a company that they love and frequent, they become far more likely to promote the business to their families, friends, and social media followings.
+- Word-of-mouth promotion: Loyal customers will often promote your business for free.
+Once a customer has found a company that they love and frequent, they become far more likely to promote the business to their families, friends and social media followers.

-More money: A great benefit of repeat business is that it allows you to make more money.
-Customers are more likely to spend more money at businesses they feel they can trust and rely on.
+- More money: Customers are more likely to spend more money at businesses they feel they can trust and rely on.

-Eager customers: Additionally, repeat customers are often easier to sell new products and services to as well.
-Given that they already trust your brand, it is much easier to sell them on new products and services you are offering.
+- Eager customers: Repeat customers are often easier to sell new products and services Given that they already trust your brand, it is much easier to sell them on new products and services you are offering.

-There are hundreds of ways to generate repeat business, but if you're looking for quick, simple and effective, the following five strategies will serve you well.
+There are hundreds of ways to generate repeat business, but if you're looking for quick, simple and effective, the following seven strategies will serve you well.